 Small Businesses have Marketing Leverage with Web Video

-“Top 10 Reasons Small Businesses Fail”, titled The New York Times article, discloses such problems as poor accounting, dysfunctional management, and lack of a cash cushion, to name a few, as reasons why small businesses meet a premature demise.
-These points are rightly justified, however, one significantly important business blunder remains missing from the articles’ list; lack of marketing.
-It is reasonable to conclude that effective marketing will increase a business’s customer base, therefore increase cash flow, which will rectify most of the problems small businesses face.
+“Top 10 Reasons Small Businesses Fail”, titled The New York Times article, discloses such problems as poor accounting, dysfunctional management, and a lack of a cash cushion to name a few, as reasons why small businesses meet extinction.
+These points are rightly justified, however one significantly important business blunder remains unmentioned in this articles’ list; that is the lack of marketing.
+It is reasonable to conclude that effective marketing will increase a business’s customer base, therefore increasing cash flow, which can rectify many of the problems a small business is faced with.
 Traditional marketing does not come cheap.
-Small businesses with limited funds need to invest in a marketing model with the most bang for the buck.
-Small businesses that embrace marketing with video via internet distribution will reach greater audiences and build stronger customer relationships.
+Small businesses with limited funds need to invest in a marketing model with the most "bang for the buck."
+Small businesses that embrace marketing with digital content, including video via internet distribution can reach greater audiences and build stronger customer relationships.

 Why is video most effective?